 - Zadie Smith, NW

-EN1010: Reading English will familiarise you with a wide range of poetry from different periods, as well as supporting the development of close reading skills.
+The module Reading Poetry (EN1010) will familiarise you with a wide range of poetry from different periods, as well as supporting the development of close reading skills.
 The selection of poems changes year to year, so instead of reading specific works in preparation, we encourage you to cultivate your love of poetry by delving into the wide selection of poetry in English on poetryfoundation.org.

 Aim to find: